 What I’m saying now is what I’ve repeated for years.
 Although everyone knows that smoking is unhealthy even in moderation, sadly many don’t recognize the same holds true with conventional financial advice.
-Taking a little conventional financial advice, like dollar cost averaging or conventional risk management practices is worse than smoking a pack of cigarettes a day.
-Relying on the tried, proven to fail and only work for a minority conventional financial advice is wrecking havoc on the public’s and governments economic health.
+Taking a little conventional financial advice, like dollar cost averaging or conventional risk management practices, is worse than smoking a pack of cigarettes a day.
+Relying on the tried, proven-to-fail and only-work-for-a-minority conventional financial advice is wreaking havoc on the public’s and government’s economic health.

 Being kept in the dark has left the public susceptible to repeating the same mistakes with their money.
 All one has to do is look at the bond markets.
-How long do you think broke people will be able to tolerate getting a near zero percent return on loan money to US government and many international businesses?
-What do you think is going to happen when interest rates eventually rise to what people need to pay their bills will not deplete their principle?
+How long do you think people will be able to tolerate getting a near zero percent return on money loaned to the US government, and many international businesses?
+What do you think is going to happen when interest rates eventually rise to what people need to pay their bills while not depleting their principle?
 The selling value of the bonds is going to plummet.
-Billions of dollars will be wiped out in weeks if not overnight.
+Trillions in “value” will be erased in weeks, if not overnight.

-It’s just a matter of time before this bubble burst, and more losses are incurred.
-Hopefully the damage won’t be irreversible and hopefully, you’ll heed this warning act in enough time to avoid bleeding money.
-It is time to despite what you advisors says or the government for that matter to start treating your money like you are not taking it for granted that it will always be there if interest rate rise, the bank fails or the stock market crashes or whatever.
-It’s time to start treating your money like you want it to live a very long and productive life by making economically sound decisions with it.
+It’s just a matter of time before this debt bubble burst, and more losses are incurred.
+For many without the time to recover, the damage will be irreversible.
+Hopefully, you’ll heed this warning and do what is in your own interest.
+Despite what your advisor recommends or the government for that matter, it is time to start treating your money like you are not taking it for granted, that it will always be there if interest rate rises, the bank fails or the stock market crashes or whatever.
+Contact me for advice that works.
+Purchase my books at conduitadvisors.com.
+Sign up for my informative webinars.
+It’s time to start making economically sound decisions with your money and treating it as if you want it to live a very long and productive life.